RedHatQE/polarize/README.md

 test method, then you should annotate it twice as above.
 If your definitions are otherwise identical, you can just put the projectID={Project.RHEL6, Project.RedHatEnterpriseLinux7} for example.

-Given the above annotations, and xml-config.xml as shown earlier, polarize will do the following:
+Given the above annotations, and polarize-config.xml as shown earlier, polarize will do the following:

 - Look at the xmlDesc field to get path to xml description file
   - If no such file exists, look in a configured path for the xml description file